M-o-a-T/moat-kv/docs/source/command_line.rst

    Access the entry at this location.

-.. program:: distkv client data get
+.. program:: moat.kv client data get

-Read a DistKV value.
+Read a MoaT-KV value.

 If you read a sub-tree recursively, be aware that the whole subtree may be read before anything is printed.
 Use the ``monitor --state`` subcommand